kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 ### Version maintenance

 There is no guaranteed support for the bug fixes in the previous Kyma versions.
 The default strategy is to upgrade to the latest version.

-The Kyma project does not plan to provide any patch releases before the 1.0 production release and encourages the community to always upgrade to the latest release.
+The Kyma project encourages the community to always upgrade to the latest release.

 ### Deprecation and backward-compatibility